ATLANTA -- With Johnny Cueto starting for the Cincinnati Reds against the Atlanta Braves' Julio Teheran, a pitching duel was hardly unexpected Sunday.

-Each pitcher allowed just three hits over eight flawless innings and first baseman Freddie Freeman gave the Braves a 1-0 victory on a walk-off hit with two outs in the 10th inning, just beating a thunderstorm.
+Each pitcher allowed just three hits over eight flawless innings and first baseman Freddie Freeman gave the Braves a 1-0 victory on a walk-off hit with two outs in the 10th inning.

 Right fielder Jason Heyward lined a single up the middle with two outs off J.J.
 Hoover and center fielder B.J.
 Upton followed with an infield single off the reliever's glove.

 Left-hander Manny Parra was brought into to face the left-handed hitter and Freeman smashed a one-hopper off the center-field fence to give the Braves a series sweep.